Getting Started in a Nutshell

 With this getting started guide we introduced many of the basics of CAP, such as:

-Also see the reference sections to find detailed documentation about CDS, as well as Node.js and Java Service SDKs and runtimes.
+Visit the Cookbook for deep dive guides on these topics and more.
+Also see the reference documentations for CDS, as well as Node.js and Java Service SDKs and runtimes.